lngodbole/Portfolio/README.md

 # Portfolio
-A small collection of code written by Leena Godbole
+This repository contains a small collection of code written by Leena Godbole during Graduate School.
+Individual homework assignments and projects are available to browse.